JsonObjectCompact¶

 - On failure:

-is not an object or if value types mismatch.
+HAKKA_JSON_TYPE_ERRORifotheris not an object or if value types mismatch.

 - On success: An integer comparison result: